BunnyWhite/BunnyWhite.github.io/cfp.md

 <br/>

-- New privacy, security and trust opportunities and challenges in data analytics
+- Novel theories and modelling for private, secure, and trustworthy data analytics
-- Novel theories and modelling for privacy, security, and trust in data analytics
+- New private, secure, and trustworthy opportunities and challenges in data analytics
 - Private, secure, and trust deep learning for data analytics
 - Privacy-preserving data mining and machine learning
 - Federated/collaborative learning
-- Machine unlearning
-- Adversarial machine learning for robust data analytics
+- Machine unlearning, data desensitization and privacy compliance technologies for LLMs
-- Transfer learning for private, secure, and trust data analytics
+- Attacks and defenses for LLM/multi-agent enabled data analytics
-- Data poisoning and model evasion attacks and defences
-- Cryptographic techniques based private, secure, and trust data analytics
+- Cryptographic techniques-based private, secure, and trustworthy data analytics
-- Privacy, security, and trust management for data analytics
+- Blockchain for privacy, security, and trust in data analytics
 - Emerging approaches and strategies for the security analysis of IoT devices
-- Blockchain for privacy, security, and trust in data analytics
-- Real-world applications for private, secure and trust data analytics
+- Generative AI, including LLMs, for private, secure and trustworthy data analytics
-- Generative AI, including LLMs, for private, secure and trust data analytics
+- Real-world industry applications of private, secure and trustworthy data analytics empowered by LLMs and multi-agent systems
-- Privacy, security and privacy issues, trends, and challenges in data analytics

 <br/>